gurutraff/gurutraff-sdk-unity/README.md

 - ErrorNoFreeDiskSpace - there is no space on the disk

+- NoConnectionToServer - no connection to our server

 > Note:
 >
 > It is possible not to cache the advertisement in advance, but in this